OmooLab/Omoospace/docs/omoospace.md

 description: Comments to this subspace.
 ```

-You can create the profile file to any subspace with route as its filename.
-Not the entire route but the subroute to the parent subspace.
+You can create the profile file to any subspace with the route as its filename, not the entire route but the subroute to the parent subspace.

 ```shell
 |-- SourceFiles